nordic-institute/X-Road/doc/kubernetes_security_guide.md

 4.5    | &lt;networkpolicy name&gt;                    | Unique name that identifies a NetworkPolicy inside a namespace.

 # 3 Handling passwords and secrets
 Kubernetes Secrets let you store and manage sensitive information in a safer way than putting it verbatim in a Pod definition or container image.
-In the scenario [Multiple Pods using a Load Balancer](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/XRDDEV-1419/doc/kubernetes_security_server_sidecar_user_guide.md#23-multiple-pods-using-a-load-balancer).
-It is recommended to use secrets for storing the environmental variable for the database password and the SSH keys using for the comunication between the Primary and Secondary pods.
+For example, for the scenario [Multiple Pods using a Load Balancer](https://github.com/nordic-institute/X-Road-Security-Server-sidecar/blob/XRDDEV-1419/doc/kubernetes_security_server_sidecar_user_guide.md#23-multiple-pods-using-a-load-balancer) it is recommended to use secrets to store the environmental variables for the database password and the SSH keys using for the communication between the Primary and Secondary pods.
 The Secrets can be used with a Pod in three ways:
 - As files in a volume mounted on one or more containers.
 - As container environment variable.